 Worth the money?

-If you’ve got any questions about finding the right waterproof trousers, leave a message in the comments below.
+If you’ve got any questions about making coffee with the Aeropress Go, leave me a message in the comments below.

 Why not pin this to your hiking and camping boards for later?

 My selection of the most interesting and inspiring books about running adventures around the world.

 I’m very much a walker rather than a runner, having decided I quite enjoy keeping my toenails connected to my feet.
 But a few years ago I dipped my toes into the world of ultra-running (distances beyond a traditional marathon length of 42.2km or 26 miles) and endurance events as I trained alongside my friend Rachel while she prepared to complete the Marathon des Sables, an incredible 251km (134 miles) race over several days in the Sahara Desert.

 Very much at the lower end of the epic scale, my greatest ultra running achievement was completing the Isle of Wight coastal path, 113km (70 miles) over two days, with a lot of sunburn and just a mild case of heatstroke to show for it.